mehdihadeli/awesome-software-architecture/docs/ai/ai.md

 - [UKPLab/sentence-transformers](https://github.com/UKPLab/sentence-transformers) - State-of-the-Art Text Embeddings
 - [SciSharp/TensorFlow.NET](https://github.com/SciSharp/TensorFlow.NET) - .NET Standard bindings for Google's TensorFlow for developing, training and deploying Machine Learning models in C# and F#.
 - [dotnet/smartcomponents](https://github.com/dotnet/smartcomponents) - Sample intelligent app features provided as reusable .NET components
+- [yamadashy/repopack](https://github.com/yamadashy/repopack) - Repopack is a powerful tool that packs your entire repository into a single, AI-friendly file.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.
+- [BerriAI/litellm](https://github.com/BerriAI/litellm) - Python SDK, Proxy Server (LLM Gateway) to call 100+ LLM APIs in OpenAI format - [Bedrock, Azure, OpenAI, VertexAI, Cohere, Anthropic, Sagemaker, HuggingFace, Replicate, Groq]
+- [microsoft/BitNet](https://github.com/microsoft/BitNet) - Official inference framework for 1-bit LLMs

 ## Tools
 - [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.